BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 ### Web Request Data ##

-If the NatureCounts web forms are used to generate a request for data on collections that would not  be unavailable to the user, the user can use the R-client api to check on the status of those data requests, and to download the data once the requests are approved.
+If the NatureCounts web forms are used to generate a request for data on collections that would be unavailable to the user, the user can use the R-client api to check on the status of those data requests, and to download the data once the requests are approved.

 ### List Collections ###